DworkinLab/VirtualMorphoMeetup/projections/VirtualMorphMeet_July1_2020_projections.md

 ## Computing the scalar projection in R

-- While this is not a general purpose function (just wait a few slides), we could write a function like this to test.
+- While this is not a general purpose function, this shows how to compute the projection:

 ```r
 projFunction <- function(x, y) {